rjproz/hybSServer/README.md

 # hybSServer: Simple Multiplayer Server for Unity

-The the server is being build using LiteNetLib.
-RevenantX is the creator of LiteNetLib.
+The server is being build using LiteNetLib. @RevenantX is the creator of LiteNetLib.

 ## Linux Usage